jokob-sk/NetAlertX/docs/RANDOM_MAC.md

 will not identify it as a new device every so often (every time IOS or Android decides to change the MAC).

+**Random MACs** are recognized by the characters "2", "6", "A", or "E" as the 2nd character in the Mac address.
+You can disable specific prefixes to be detected as random MAC addresses by specifying the `UI_NOT_RANDOM_MAC` setting.

 ## IOS
 ![ios][ios]